abdirihaman-debugz/messi-games-notify/README.md

     pip install requirements.txt
     and then run messiGamesNotify.py

-add email/mobile phone notifiy component add news component as well.
+- add an email or phone notification component
+- add a news component

-the plan is to make a github actions part and it runs twice a month to notify the user of the games going on it that month.
+The plan is to make a github actions part and it runs twice a month to notify the user of the games going on it that month.